-Note: Where the building meets some of the requirements but not others, the boxes for "complies" and "conflicts" have both been checked.
-Checked guidelines are those that need to be addressed.
+- 1. Where the building meets some of the requirements but not others, the boxes for "complies" and "conflicts" have both been checked.
+Checked guidelines are those that need to be addressed. - 2.
+Staff responses to revisions are noted in sections titled "Updated Comments".

-18.110.020 - Frontage

-A. REQUIRE MENT: Conflicts N/A Buildings must abut at least fifty percent (50%) of the street frontage.
+18.110.020 - Frontage A. REQUIREMENT: Buildings must abut at least fifty percent (50%) of the street Complies Conflicts N/A frontage.
 Gaps in frontage between buildings on a single project may not exceed eighty (80) feet in length.

-L